mm-zk/boojum-docs/code_walkthrough/prover_walkthrough.md

         );
 ```

-`main_circuits_witness` contains a vector of `RiscVCircuitWitnessChunk` - each one describing what was happening within a single circuit run (so within `trace_len` steps - usually around 2^22).
+Here, `main_circuits_witness` holds a vector of `RiscVCircuitWitnessChunk`, each representing what happened during a single circuit run (typically around $2^{22}$ steps).

-As the next step, we look at the memory acceses, put them into a tree, to use its final hash to generate "commitment".
+Next, memory accesses are processed by constructing a tree.
+The resulting final hash will be used to generate a "commitment":

 ```rust
 for circtuit in main_circuits_witness {